-This method requires a sample of Raw Water (with no coagulant) be collected and poured into the sensor.
+This method requires a sample of Raw Water (with no coagulant) be collected and poured into the sensor (an injection port is provided on the front of the sensor to assist with this).
 Then, the gain is automatically adjusted to bring the reading to a value of -300.
 This is an adequately strong signal for most applications and should produce acceptable sensitivity to changes in water quality and coagulant dosage.
 If the sensitivity seems too high after doing this procedure, repeat the steps but use -200 in step.